Water Contamination Litigation

-Water litigation is a cornerstone of Beasley Allen’s toxic torts section because we understand the health of our bodies and our environment is directly tied to the purity of the natural resources from which we draw our drinking water, be it an underground water table, a river, a lake or reservoir, or even the rain.
+Water litigation is a cornerstone of Beasley Allen’s toxic torts section.
+We understand the health of our bodies and our environment are directly tied to the purity of the natural resources from which we draw our drinking water.

 Nobody disputes the connections between clean water and human health.
-Yet, water contamination continues to be a growing problem in the U.S. We believe it is critical to hold accountable those who contaminate our waterways and our drinking water, whether the contamination is intentional or the result of negligent practices.
+Yet, water contamination continues to be a growing problem in the U.S. Toxic chemicals can make their way into underground water tables, rivers, lakes and reservoirs, and even rain.
+We believe it is critical to hold those who contaminate our waterways and our drinking water to account.

 According to the Groundwater Foundation, more than half of Americans get their drinking water from underground water sources.
-But even while this water may be hidden in underground aquifers, it remains highly susceptible to industrial pollutants and harmful microbes because of what happens above the surface.
+Even though this water flows deep in underground aquifers, it remains highly susceptible to groundwater contamination.

 - Industrial spilling or dumping: Oil, chemicals, salt, and other toxic substances may be intentionally dumped, accidentally spilled, or released from containment ponds.